AMD Am29000: Design

 Another difference with the Berkeley design is that the 29000 included no special-purpose condition code register.
 Any register could be used for this purpose, allowing the conditions to be easily saved at the expense of complicating some code.
 A Branch Target Cache (512 bytes on the 29000 and 1024 bytes on the 29050) stored sets of 4 or 2 sequential instructions found at the branch target address, reducing the instruction fetch latency during taken branches—the 29000 did not include any branch prediction system so there was a delay if a branch was taken.
+It means the 29000 has a single branch delay slot.
 The buffer mitigated this by storing four or two instructions from the target address of the branch, which could be run instantly while the fetch buffer was re-filled with new instructions from memory.

+Support for virtual address translation followed a similar approach to that of the MIPS architecture.
+A 64-entry translation lookaside buffer (TLB) retained mappings from virtual to physical addresses, and upon an untranslated address being encountered, the resulting TLB "miss" would cause the processor to trap to a software routine responsible for providing any appropriate mapping to physical memory.
+In contrast to the MIPS approach which employed a random register to select the TLB entry to be replaced upon a TLB miss event, the 29000 provided a dedicated lru (least recently used) register.
+Some products in the 29000 family provided only 16 TLB entries to be able to dedicate part of the silicon to peripherals.
+To compensate, the maximum page size employed by a mapping was increased from 8 KB to 16 MB.